FaithBosire99/Bank_Loan_Analysis/README.md

-# Bank_Loan_Analysis
-Loan approval analysis
-Problem Statement
+# 📊 Bank Loan Analysis Project

-This project aims to analyze loan application data using Power BI to identify key factors that influence whether a loan is approved or denied (Loan Status).
-The dataset includes customer information such as current loan amount, term, credit score, annual income, employment duration, home ownership status, monthly debt, credit history, and more.
+This project aims to analyze bank loan application data using *Power BI* to uncover key factors that influence whether a loan is approved or denied.
+Through interactive dashboards and data visualizations, the project provides insights that can assist financial institutions in assessing risk and making informed lending decisions.

-The analysis will focus on uncovering patterns and relationships between these variables and the final loan status.
-By creating interactive dashboards, the project will help answer questions such as:
+---

+## 📁 Dataset Overview

+The dataset includes the following fields:

+- Loan ID – Unique identifier for each loan application
+- Customer ID – Unique identifier for each customer
+- Loan Status – Whether the loan was *Approved* or *Denied*
+- Current Loan Amount – Amount requested in the loan
+- Term – Duration of the loan (Short/Long)
+- Credit Score – Applicant's credit rating
+- Annual Income – Applicant's yearly earnings
+- Years in current job – Duration in current employment
+- Home Ownership – Housing status: Rent, Own, Mortgage
+- Monthly Debt – Ongoing debt expenses
+- Years of Credit History – Length of credit history
+- Number of Open Accounts – Total open lines of credit
+- Number of Credit Problems – Issues with prior credit lines
+- Current Credit Balance – Total credit usage
+- Maximum Open Credit – Highest credit available
+- Bankruptcies – Number of bankruptcies filed
+- Tax Liens – Number of tax liens filed

+---

+## 🎯 Project Objectives

+The main objectives of this analysis are:

-Do higher credit scores lead to more approvals?
+1. *Do higher credit scores lead to more approvals?*

-How does home ownership affect loan status?
+2. *How does home ownership affect loan status?*

-Is there a connection between bankruptcies or tax liens and loan rejections?
+3. *Is there a connection between bankruptcies or tax liens and loan rejections?*

-The overall goal is to provide insights that can help financial institutions better assess loan applications and manage risk more effectively.
+---

+## 🔎 Methodology

+Using Power BI, data was cleaned and visualized through:
+- Bar charts and pie charts to show approval ratios across groups
+- Filters and slicers to compare categories like home ownership and credit scores
+- Conditional formatting to highlight high-risk patterns

+---

+## 📊 Findings & Insights

+### 1️⃣ Credit Score & Loan Status
+- *Higher credit scores* generally increase approval chances.
+- However, other factors such as *annual income* and *employment duration* also play critical roles in loan decisions.

+### 2️⃣ Home Ownership & Loan Decisions
+- *Home ownership* alone does not guarantee approval.
+- *Mortgage holders* form the largest group, but have nearly equal approval and denial rates — possibly due to ongoing debt.
+- Those who *own their homes outright* have a *slightly higher approval rate*, likely due to reduced housing expenses.
+- *Renters* have the *lowest approval rate*, possibly indicating higher financial risk or fewer assets.

+### 3️⃣ Bankruptcy, Tax Liens & Approval Rates
+- Applicants with *0 bankruptcies* surprisingly have *more denials* than those with 1.
+- Denial rates increase with *additional bankruptcies*, suggesting higher financial instability.
+- Those with *0 tax liens* also face *more denials* than those with a single lien.
+- Combined analysis shows denial rates generally decrease in this order of bankruptcy-tax lien pairs:
+  0-0, 0-1, 2-0, 1-0, 2-1, 1-1.